rchain/bounties/projects/dictionary.md

 Source: [How does the Casper proof of stake algorithm work?](https://ethereum.stackexchange.com/questions/102/how-does-the-casper-proof-of-stake-algorithm-work) on StackExchange.

 #### Staking Tokens
 Staking tokens are those required to run consensus, including the RChain Rev token.
 A staking token is required to pay for node resources.
-Phlogiston is RChain’s measure of the cost of resources (similar to gas in Ethereum), and it is multi-dimensional and depends on usage of compute (depending on instruction), storage (depending on size and duration), and bandwidth (quality-of-service and throughput) resources.
 Source: [Architecture Overview](http://rchain-architecture.readthedocs.io/en/latest/introduction/architecture-overview.html) in RChain Architecture.

 #### Application Tokens